Identifying and Cooking Venison Cuts

 Venison tacos

-Every different cut on an animal is best cooked by a few different techniques.
-There are many cuts that require special preparation or cooking techniques or times.
-Learning the cuts of deer meat will help you to properly cook each cut.
+Every different cut of an animal is best cooked by a few different techniques.
+Many cuts require special preparation, cooking techniques, or times.
+Learning the cuts of deer meat will help you to cook each cut properly.

 General cooking and cutting tips